olamilekan5162/EasiPharma/Readme.md

 - **Manage Inventory** – Add new stocks, update details, and monitor availability.

+- **Stock Orders** – Generate orders automatically when required.

+- **Stock Distribution** – Distribute stocks to customers and track the status of the distributed stocks.
+-
--**Manage Suppliers** – Add and track supplier information.
+- **Manage Suppliers** – Add and track supplier information.

--**Get AI-Based Stock Warnings** – Receive alerts when stock is running low and or about to expire.
+- **Get AI-Based Stock Warnings** – Receive alerts when stock is running low and or about to expire.

--**Stock Orders** – Generate orders automatically when required.

 ## Directory Structure
 ```